jexuswebserver/jexus_docs/manager/tutorials/https-binding.rst

 Background
 ----------
+When modern web browsers create an HTTPS connection to a web server like IIS, the initial SSL/TLS handshake packet contains the host name (matching the Host header in future HTTPS requests).
+This is the so called Server Name Indication (SNI).

+When Windows receives such a handshake packet, it relies on a few mappings in HTTP API to determine which server certificate to present in handshake response,

+1. Check SNI based mappings first.
+If any mapping matches the host name in the request, return the certificate in that mapping.
+1. If there is no SNI mapping matched, check IP based mappings.
+If the destination IP and port number of the request matches a mapping, return the certificate of that mapping.
+1. If no mapping matches at all, this HTTPS connection cannot be created.

+.. note:: If a web browser does not support SNI, then only IP based mappings is scanned.

+So if you notice a wrong certificate is displayed in web browser when you navigate to a page, time to reveiw the mappings.

+Such mappings are usually created by IIS when you create HTTPS site bindings.
 If you have opened IIS 7+ configuration file (aka applicationHost.config) ever, you probably know that an HTTPS binding of a site looks like below,